Spydiecy/3PercentHacks-Project/README.md

 4. **Chat with AI**: Ask questions and get personalized trading insights
 5. **Monitor Markets**: Track real-time price movements and market trends

-## 🏆 Hackathon Achievement
-Astra was developed as part of the prestigious OKX Solana Accelerate Hackathon, showcasing innovative solutions in the DeFi space.
-The project demonstrates the potential of combining AI technology with high-performance blockchain infrastructure to create next-generation trading experiences.

 ## 👨‍💻 Developer